tymyrddin/purple/source/docs/audits/picking-the-route.md

 Law goes first when law applies.
 A NIS2 deadline outranks a certification ambition, and supervisory authorities are less patient than certification bodies.

-For the rest, an ISO 27001 spine tends to make the others cheaper.
+For the rest, an ISO 27001 spine generally makes the others cheaper.
 Its management system, risk register, and evidence habits map heavily onto NIS2's mandatory measures, so the crossing becomes an overlay: reporting obligations, supply chain formalisation, governance documentation.
 Building in the other direction, a scrambled NIS2 compliance push followed by a certification attempt, usually means redoing the governance layer that the